11ty/eleventy/docs/layouts.md

 If you omit the file extension (`layout: mylayout`), eleventy will cycle through all of the supported template formats (`mylayout.*`) to look for a matching layout file.

 Next, we need to create a `mylayout.njk` file.
-It can contain anything type of text, but here we’re using HTML:
+It can contain any type of text, but here we’re using HTML:

 ```
 <!doctype html>